rattyinc/snake-web/DONT-README.md

 - Additional
   - Custom grid size through user input when starting new game
   - Make phone GUI clickable to control snake
+  - Program the Nokia 3310 interface including hooking up zoom and skype for calling and messaging